 of curvature, r, at any point of a curve is r = 1/κ, where κ is the curvature.

-- (ASTRON) An old instrument for
+- In astronomy, a radius is an old instrument for

 measuring the angular distance between two celestial objects.